-Figure 60 The use of searchlights when transiting ice at night is essential
+Figure 60 - The use of searchlights when transiting ice at night is essential (CCG)

-4.10 PASSAGE PLANNING
+4.10 Passage planning

 The purpose of this section is to provide guidance in the procedures to be followed in the acquisition and use of information for planning passages in or near ice.
-Nothing in the instructions given here, or the processes that follow, either supersedes the authority of the Master or relieves the Officer of the Watch from their normal responsibilities and from following the principles of good seamanship.
+Nothing in the instructions given here, or the processes that follow, either supersedes the authority of the mariner or relieves the officer of the watch from their normal responsibilities and from following the principles of good seamanship.

 Passage planning for routes in ice-covered waters is based on standard navigational principles for passage planning (International Maritime Organization Resolution A. 893(21) adopted on 25 November 1999, Guidelines For Voyage Planning).
 The presence of sea ice along the planned route adds importance to the traditional practice of passage planning, necessitating the continual review of the entire process throughout the voyage.
+Passenger ships can also follow the Guidelines on Voyage Planning for Passenger Ships Operating in Remote Areas available on IMO A 2007-09.

-Passage planning takes place in two phases,
+Passage planning takes place in 2 phases:

-- (a) Strategic, when in port or in open water, and - (b) Tactical, when near or in ice-covered waters.
+- a) Strategic when in port or in open water - b) Tactical when near or in ice-covered waters d) monitoring

-Both Strategic and Tactical Planning involve four stages:
+Both strategic and tactical planning involve 4 stages: